Trail: UK and Ireland

 The Land Reform (Scotland) Act 2003 established a general presumption of access to all land in Scotland, making the existence of rights of way less important in terms of access to land in Scotland.
 Certain categories of land are excluded from this presumption of open access such as railway land, airfields and private gardens.

-Northern Ireland has very few public rights of way and access to land there is more restricted than other parts of the UK.
+Northern Ireland has very few public rights of way, and access to land there is more restricted than other parts of the UK.
 In many areas, walkers can enjoy the countryside only because of the goodwill and tolerance of landowners.
 Northern Ireland shares the same legal system as England, including concepts about the ownership of land and public rights of way, but it has its own court structure, system of precedents and specific access legislation.

-In England and Wales a National Trails system of long-distance footpaths also exists administered by Natural England and the Natural Resources Wales, statutory agencies of the UK and the Welsh Governments, respectively.
+In England and Wales, a National Trails system of long-distance footpaths also exists administered by Natural England and the Natural Resources Wales, statutory agencies of the UK and the Welsh Governments, respectively.
 These include Hadrian's Wall Path, the Pembrokeshire Coast Path, the Pennine Bridleway (bridleway), the South West Coast Path (South West Way) (the longest), and the Thames Path, and many more.
 Together these are over 4000 km long.

 In Scotland, the equivalent trails are called Scotland's Great Trails and are administered by NatureScot.
 The first, and probably the most popular, is the West Highland Way, which is 152 km long and was opened in 1980.

-Sustrans is a British charity that promotes sustainable transport, and it works on projects to encourage people to walk, cycle, and use public transport, to give people the choice of "travelling in ways that benefit their health and the environment".<ref name=Sustrans, 2005.
+Sustrans is a British charity that promotes sustainable transport, and it works on projects to encourage people to walk, cycle, and use public transport, to give people the choice of "travelling in ways that benefit their health and the environment".
 Sustrans' flagship project is the National Cycle Network, which has created over 14,000 mi of signed cycle routes throughout the UK.